arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterLogicalOrExpression(ctx *LogicalOrExpressionContext)
     EnterLogicalOrExpression is called when production logicalOrExpression is entered.

-func (s *BaseArcParserListener) EnterMapEntry(ctx *MapEntryContext)
-    EnterMapEntry is called when production mapEntry is entered.

-func (s *BaseArcParserListener) EnterMapLiteral(ctx *MapLiteralContext)
-    EnterMapLiteral is called when production mapLiteral is entered.

-func (s *BaseArcParserListener) EnterMapType(ctx *MapTypeContext)
-    EnterMapType is called when production mapType is entered.

 func (s *BaseArcParserListener) EnterMethodDecl(ctx *MethodDeclContext)
     EnterMethodDecl is called when production methodDecl is entered.